ajv-validator/ajv/index.md

 ajv.addMetaSchema(require('ajv/lib/refs/json-schema-draft-06.json'));
 ```

-To use Ajv with draft-04 schemas in addition to explicitely adding meta-schema you also need to use option schemaId:
+To use Ajv with draft-04 schemas in addition to explicitly adding meta-schema you also need to use option schemaId:

 ```javascript
 var ajv = new Ajv({schemaId: 'id'});